himbeer-toni/UserScripts/fetch-missing-ca.md

 ### 4. Remove (if needed)

-Delete the PEM file and run:
+Delete the certificate file and run:
 ```sh
 sudo update-ca-certificates
 ```